-Material estimates that are particularly susceptible to significant changes in the near term are those used in determining the value of derivative assets and liabilities; those used in determining deferred acquisition costs and the value of business acquired; those used in determining the value of mortgage loans foreclosed to real estate held for investment; those used in determining the liability for future policy benefits and unearned revenue; those used in determining the estimated future costs for pre-need sales; those used in determining the value of mortgage servicing rights; those used in determining allowances for loan losses for mortgage loans held for investment; those used in determining loan loss reserve; and those used in determining deferred tax assets and liabilities.
+Material estimates that are particularly susceptible to significant changes in the near term are those used in determining the value of derivative assets and liabilities; those used in determining deferred acquisition costs and the value of business acquired; those used in determining the value of mortgage loans foreclosed to real estate held for investment; those used in determining the liability for future policy benefits and unearned revenue; those used in determining allowances for loan losses for mortgage loans held for investment; those used in determining loan loss reserve; and those used in determining deferred tax assets and liabilities.
 Although some variability is inherent in these estimates, management believes the amounts provided are fairly stated in all material respects.

 COVID-19.
 During 2020, the outbreak of COVID-19 had spread worldwide and was declared a global pandemic by the World Health Organization on March 11, 2020.
 COVID-19, and its variants, pose a threat to the health and economic well-being of the Company's employees, customers, and vendors.
-The Company continues to closely monitor developments relating to the ongoing COVID-19 pandemic and assessing its impact on the Company's business.
+The Company continues to closely monitor developments relating to the ongoing COVID-19 pandemic and assess its impact on the Company's business.
 The continued uncertainty surrounding the COVID-19 pandemic has had and continues to have a significant impact on the global economy and financial markets.
 Governments and businesses have taken numerous measures to try to contain the virus and its variants, which include the implementation of travel bans, self-imposed quarantine periods, social distancing, and various mask and vaccine mandates.
 These measures have disrupted and will continue to disrupt businesses globally.
-Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize the economic conditions.
+Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
+Most monetary and fiscal interventions have been significantly curtailed.

 Like most businesses, COVID-19 has impacted the Company, including the temporary adoption of work from home arrangements and a restructuring of selling techniques for its products and services.
 The Company also experienced increased expenses for cleaning services of its offices.
-Throughout 2021 and the first quarter 2022, the Company continues to adapt to the impact of COVID-19 and its related economic effects.
+Throughout 2021 and 2022, the Company continued to adapt to the impact of COVID-19 and its related economic effects.
 The Company cannot, with any certainty predict the severity or duration with which COVID-19 will impact the Company's business, financial condition, results of operations, and cash flows.
-To the extent the COVID-19 pandemic adversely affects the Company's business, financial condition, and results of operations, it may also have the effect of heightening many of the other Company risks.
+To the extent the COVID-19 pandemic adversely affects the Company's business, financial condition, results of operations and cash flows, it may also have the effect of heightening many other risks to the Company.
 These uncertainties have the potential to negatively affect the risk of credit default for the issuers of the Company's fixed maturity debt securities and individual borrowers with mortgage loans held by the Company.